 What we need to do first is split our flow into two parts like below:

 We have basically moved all but one action to another interaction and linked them with a Go To Action.
-All of this can be done very quickly by simply dragging and dropping the desired contents and has only one purpose: to have a single, repeatable interaction to be invoked later by our broadcast and we will see very soon why.
+All of this can be done very quickly by simply dragging and dropping the desired contents.
+It has only one purpose: to have a single, repeatable interaction to be invoked later by our broadcast.
+We will see very soon why.

 In our broadcast, we are changing the flow so that the user can be asked if there’s still a chance to complete our flow and if the answer is yes we can now redirect to the Ask Email interaction.